thaddavis/crewai_and_agentops_script/video_script/1/1_devcontainer_setup.md

 ## SHOW THE BOILERPLATE DIAGRAM

+Alright!
+Here we go!
+From scratch!
+Learn CrewAI & AgentsOps in a beginner friendly way!

+Here we have a empty folder somewhere on our computer as our starting point...

+First we're going to set ourselves up so we have a solid foundation to build on top of...

-This is the 1st set of files that we will add...
+This is the 1st set of files we will add to this empty folder...

 project_root/
 ├── .devcontainer/